mpg-age-bioinformatics/myapp/DEPLOYING.md

 # myapp

-myapp is a universal backbone for flask-dash based apps with user level authentication. flaskapp can be deployed using the `docker-compose.yml` or on a [kubernetes](https://github.com/jorgeboucas/myapp/tree/master/kubernetes#kubernetes) cluster.
+myapp is a universal backbone for flask-dash based apps with user level authentication.

 ## Deploying myapp